kubernetes/ingress-nginx/controllers/gce/BETA_LIMITATIONS.md

 Before you can receive traffic through the GCE L7 Loadbalancer Controller you need:
 * A Working Kubernetes cluster >= 1.1
 * At least 1 Kubernetes [NodePort Service](../../../../docs/user-guide/services.md#type-nodeport) (this is the endpoint for your Ingress)
-* A single instance of the L7 Loadbalancer Controller pod (if you're using the default GCE setup, this should already be running in the `kube-system` namespace)
+* A single instance of the L7 Loadbalancer Controller pod, if you're running Kubernetes < 1.3 (the GCP ingress controller runs on the master in later versions)

 ## Quota